 - Gender-Equal Ensemble: The group consisted of two men and two women.

 - Hating on Monday: "Monday, Monday"Every other day, (every other day)

 Every other day of the week is fine, yeah

 But whenever Monday comes (But whenever Monday comes)

 You can find me crying all of the time

 - Location Song: "California Dreaming'"

 - Love Dodecahedron: Oooh, boy.
 Michelle and John Phillips were married when the band formed (and they had one child), then Michelle had affairs with both Doherty and Gene Clark, as well as a relationship with record producer Russ Titelman.
-Then, years after both the band and the Phillips broke up, John and his daughter allegedly began another relationship.
+Then, years after both the band and the Phillips broke up, John allegedly had sexual relations with his daughter.

 - Urban Legend: No, Cass didn't die by choking on a ham sandwich.